 Further confusing is that pattern numbers are not in all cases unique to a particular model pan.
 Griswold, for example, had the same number on multiple, dissimilar pieces.
 Wagner is also known to have had some duplication of catalog numbers.

-Some early pieces are seen with multiple pattern numbers on the same size piece.
+Some early pieces are seen with multiple pattern numbers on the same size and type of pan, and this may help explain how Griswold's pattern numbering ended up as it did.
 For example, as many five or six different numbers appear on the early Erie skillets #6 (699,701), #8 (704,705,706,707,708,709), #9 (710,711,712,713), and #10 (715,716).
 Perhaps the original plan was to have a unique number for each and every pattern made, or to change numbers when the design was updated.
 If either of those scenarios were true, it appears that after around 1905 they were abandoned in favor of a more consistent numbering scheme and the use of letters to identify the individual working patterns.

 Small Raised Letters or Numbers

 There is a case in which you may see a small raised number, letter, or group of letters on a pan.
-These were added to the mold at the time of the casting, and are known as "molder's marks".
+These were added to the mold at the time of the casting, and are known as "molder's marks" (as opposed to "maker's marks" which were incised).
 Since foundrymen were usually paid by the piece, the marks not only helped tally how many pieces a molder made per shift, but also identified whose work was not up to standard.
 Occasionally, you'll see such marks positioned slightly off-center or askew, testimony to the haste with which they were sometimes applied.

 Other Alpha-Numeric Markings